 The FTMO specification window also gives me something many traders ignore: an actual session window.

-For this symbol, the visible trade session is 01:05–23:50, Monday to Friday.
+For this symbol, the visible trade session is 01:05–23:50, Monday to Friday (MT5 server time).

-That matters because a lot of TradingView strategies quietly backtest across all available bars without asking whether the symbol is actually tradable, liquid, or even open in the same way at that time.
+A lot of TradingView strategies quietly backtest across all available bars without asking whether the symbol is actually tradable, liquid, or even open in the same way at that time.
+So if I want a backtest that better resembles FTMO execution, I should build the broker session into the Pine logic:

 //@version=6

-brokerSession = input.session("0105-2350:12345", "Broker Session")
+brokerSession = input.session("0105-2350:23456", "Broker Session")

-inBrokerSession = not na(time(timeframe.period, brokerSession))
+inBrokerSession = not na(time(timeframe.period, brokerSession, "Europe/Prague"))

 longCondition = signalCondition and inBrokerSession and strategy.position_size == 0